 Sabine most recently held the position of Associate Publisher for Glamour.
 Prior to this she was Publisher at More Magazine.
-Prior to this, Sabine Feldmann was named Vice President and Publisher of Teen Vogue in June 2010.
+Sabine Feldmann was named Vice President and Publisher of Teen Vogue in June 2010.

 Before she joined Conde Nast, Ms. Feldmann served as Chief Brand Officer/Vice President and Publisher of Shape Magazine from 2004-2010.

 In 2008, Ms. Feldmann was named to Folio magazine’s “Folio: 40” list of top innovators and influencers in the publishing industry.
 She is a member of the Young Presidents’ Organization (YPO).

 Sabine is a graduate of The Stern School of Business (BS) and The Wharton School of Business (MBA) and lives in New York City with her young daughter Luella.